-- Kolinsky sable – The best natural hair for water holding and water releasing, genuine Kolinsky behaves well and brings the greatest ease and pleasure to your painting of all the hairs used today.
+The best natural hair for water holding and water releasing, genuine Kolinsky behaves well and brings the greatest ease and pleasure to your painting of all the hairs used today.
 It has an excellent point for detail and a fat belly for high water capacity.
 Kolinsky brushes are costly, but they perform better than all other watercolour brushes, as attested by many painters, and with care will last for years, making them good value in the end.
 If you are buying Kolinsky, examine and test the brushes carefully; not all sables are Kolinsky sables.

-- Red sable – These are generally high-quality brushes with similar features to the Kolinsky, but at a lower price.
+These are generally high-quality brushes with similar features to the Kolinsky, but at a lower price.
 Red sable is comparable to Kolinsky for water use and spring.
 Try one for yourself and see how it behaves compared with what you are now using.
 A controllable brush will save you frustration and bring both pleasure and better results.

-- Squirrel: Squirrel is a soft, absorbent, thick hair — not springy — ideal for use in wash or mop brushes, where a lot of water is being applied or lifted.
+Squirrel is a soft, absorbent, thick hair – not springy – ideal for wash or mop brushes, where a lot of water is being applied or lifted.
 Ox, sabeline: While ox hair is stiff, strong and springy, it won’t come to a point, and is best used for rough techniques.
 Sabeline is finer ox hair sometimes dyed to look like red sable; it is often used in blends with other hairs or synthetics.
 Mongoose: Good for creating textured effects and scumbling, mongoose hair is stiff, with soft tips, and holds a lot of liquid.
 Goat: long wavy hair that will not come to a point, often used in Oriental techniques, e.g., washes, calligraphy.

-- Synthetics – If you are averse to using animal products in your art, you will be glad to know that there are synthetic watercolour brushes that come close to performing like natural hair brushes.
+If you are averse to using animal products in your art, you will be glad to know that there are synthetic watercolour brushes that come close to performing like natural hair brushes.
 A good synthetic mimics natural hairs’ water-holding and -dispersing ability.
 Synthetics are less expensive and more durable than natural-hair brushes.
 Some names you will see are Taklon and Gold Sable.
 Da Vinci makes some synthetic brushes, as well as excellent natural ones.
 Its Cosmotop-spin holds more water than any other synthetic, with very good tapering.
 The blending and placement of five different diameters of fine ‘hairs’ makes the Cosmotop-spin very close to a natural brush.
 Princeton’s Neptune series provides a range of faux-squirrel brushes that perform similarly to real squirrel brushes: large water capacity, smooth, soft movement.

 B. Watercolour Brush Shapes

-- Rounds are all round: the round ferrule holds the hairs in a round shape that bellies out in the middle and tapers to a more or less pointed tip.
+The round ferrule holds the hairs in a round shape that bellies out in the middle and tapers to a more or less pointed tip.
 Most painting is done with a round brush, whether it’s a large size, somewhere between 12 and 20, or smaller, such as a 4 or 6.
 Fine details can be achieved with sizes 2 or smaller.

 A round brush can make a variety of marks.